Annual dry season offensive

+Mechanism

-Such an offensive is carried out by central states that for geographical, political, financial and historical reasons must restrict troop movement and supply to the dry season.
-Central Government forces usually move out of well-established base areas into insurgent territory where they attempt to take and hold as much territory as possible while inflicting as many casualties as possible on the insurgent army.
+Such an offensive is carried out by focusing troop movement and supply to the dry season.
+Government forces usually move out of well-established base areas into insurgent territory where they attempt to take and hold as much territory as possible while inflicting as many casualties as possible on the insurgent army.
 The army will also typically inflict as much material damage as possible in areas supporting the insurgency.
 The offensive also typically extends to collective punishments of the civilian population of the country.
 At the end of the offensive, the army gives back all of the territory taken and returns to its base areas until the next dry season.

-The strategy behind Annual Dry Season Offensives is to slowly wear down an insurgency or to at least contain it.
+The strategy behind annual dry season offensives is to slowly wear down an insurgency or to at least contain it.
 It can also prevent insurgent groups from gaining de facto independence from the government.
 The strategy has never on its own defeated an insurgent movement, but it can pressure insurgent groups into political negotiations.
-It is often used against groups that demand independence from a central government and have a large base of local ethnic support.
+It is often used against groups that demand independence from a government and have a large base of local ethnic support.